guntribam/stack-demo/README.md

 * `fetch_init`

-  This is a special action that is dispatched just once by the `api` during application startup.
-It supplies a payload of feature specific initialisation data supplied by the `api`.
-This is optional, but typically  useful when your feature relies on data coming from a database or third-party api.
+  This is an optional action that is dispatched just once by the `api` during application start-up (if the api service supplies an `initialiser.js` file).
+It delivers a payload of feature specific initialisation data supplied by the `api`.
+Initialisation data delivered in this way is typically useful when your feature relies on a database or third-party api data-source.

 * `fetchFromLocal`